 20. There’s no need for fancy clothes.

 Leave the stilettos at home and pack an extra pair of flip flops at Beaches Resorts.
 I wished I had several swimsuit covers or clothes to throw over a suit.
 I didn’t need all the dresses and chic “resort wear” I brought with me.
 One thing though is that men should have one pair of long pants and a collared shirt as some restaurants do require that at night.

 21. Daily tennis clinics are included!

-Top tennis instruction everyday?
+Top tennis instruction every day?
 Yes!
 And exercise classes are included as well at Beaches Resorts.
-In my two stays at Beaches Turks and Caicos I tried tennis clinics, zumba, water aerobics, Caribbean dancing, and boot camp.
+In my two stays at Beaches Turks and Caicos, I tried tennis clinics, Zumba, water aerobics, Caribbean dancing, and boot camp.
 They were all great!
-And I felt a little better about how much I was indulging on the fantastic food and drinks!
+And I felt a little better about how much I was indulging in the fantastic food and drinks!

 22. Airport transfers are included.

 Regular taxi rates are $17 per person each way so for a family that is quite a saving!
 The resort is a pretty quick ride from the Turks and Caicos airport.
 Do remember to tip your driver though.
 This will be the ONLY tip you’ll have to do during your stay!

 Check out the 10 VIP tips on Beaches Resorts Tara Settembre, VIP TravelingMom shared.